-NO2 is not usually discharged from these sources in significant concentrations, but is more likely to form in the atmosphere by chemical transformation of NO. For the purposes of this report, the monitoring stations were considered to be of sufficient distance away from major local NOx sources for the formation of NO2 to be representative of general ambient NO2 concentrations.
-Only NO2 has been reported in this document.
+NO_2 is not usually discharged from these sources in significant concentrations, but is more likely to form in the atmosphere by chemical transformation of NO. For the purposes of this report, the monitoring stations were considered to be of sufficient distance away from major local NOx sources for the formation of NO_2 to be representative of general ambient NO_2 concentrations.
+Only NO_2 has been reported in this document.
+The NES for NO_2 is 200 μg/m3 (1-hour average).

 PM{10} is that portion of particulate matter with an aerodynamic cross-section less than 10 micrometers.
 This fine particulate matter is small enough to enter the smaller more vulnerable passages of the respiratory system.
 The health effects associated with inhalation of fine particulate matter have been established from epidemiological studies overseas.
-The National Ambient air Quality Guideline for PM{10} is $50 \, \mu g/m^3$ (24-hour average).

-An ambient air quality guideline for $PM{2.5}$ of 25 $\mu g/m^3$ (24-hour average) has been recommended. $PM{2.5}$ is that portion of particulate matter with an effective aerodynamic cross-section less than 2.5 micrometers.
+The NES for PM{10} is 50 $\mu g/m^3$ (24-hour average).
+An interim ambient air quality guideline for $PM{2.5}$ of 25 μg/m3 (24-hour average) has been recommended. $PM{2.5}$ is that portion of particulate matter with an effective aerodynamic cross-section less than 2.5 micrometers.
 Recent medical research suggests that $PM{2.5}$ may be a better indicator of potential adverse human health effects.
 By definition $PM{2.5}$ is a subset of PM{10} .